Haja-andri/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is a set of HTML Tags that are defined as a standard, and make the HTML file "understandable" by the human readers.
+This is possible as the TAGs are sufficiently meaningful by their namings convention, thus their qualification as being "Semantic".
+Example would be <p> and <a> tags that stand for "paragraphe" and "anchor" respectively.
+As opposed to <div> which is not semantic as there is no intuitive/logical meaning to it.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+The main difference between display: block; and display: inline; is the way they affect the layout of the page/section they are in.
+Display:inline will not affect the general layout and will just follow the general flow of its existing environment.

+Display:block, will break the layout of its environement and will require specific CSS to be correctly positionned and styled.

 3. What are the 4 areas of the box model?

+The main four areas are:
+Content : Where the actual contents will be displayed
+Border: Which will surround the content, it is invisible by default unless specified otherwise in the CSS
+Padding: which is the white space between the content and the borders

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+align-items: center will affect the cross axis (perpendicular to the main axis) positioning of the elements inside the container.
+It will the item in the center of the cross axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable because at the highest level it allows to version control the code sources.
+This mean that it keeps track of the history/change of any files and can retrieve any version of those files at any point of time if required.
+It also allow smooth collaboration among team members to work together/simultanuously on the same file and/or project safely using various flow and thechnique such as "Branch" and "Forking".
+In short developpers focus on developping their features git keep the integrity off the overall application (provided that a best practices and understanding are in place).

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.